Monksmead School

 Toy fund

 If you are able to donate £5 to our toy fund this would be very much appreciated but of course we understand that this may not be possible.
-We will be buying some more resources to support our ‘People who help us’ topic as well as some consumables for messy and malleable play. you may know, school funding is unfortunately a nationwide issue so our Monksmead classes are now compiling Amazon Wishlists, whereby parents can purchase resources specifically for their child’s class.
+We will be buying some more resources to support our ‘People who help us’ topic as well as some consumables for messy and malleable play.
+As you may know, school funding is unfortunately a nationwide issue so our Monksmead classes are now compiling Amazon Wishlists, whereby parents can purchase resources specifically for their child’s class.
 If anyone is able to do this, we would be most grateful.

 Thank you for your support.
 If you require any further information, please come and speak to either myself or a member of the Reception team.